abelmorad/TryHackMe-SOC1-Snort_LiveAttack/README.md

 # Documentation: TryHackMe SOC L1 - Snort Live Attack Challenge - Brute-Force

 ## 1. Introduction
-- The room invites you to a challenge where you will investigate a series of traffic data and stop malicious activity under two different scenarios.
-Let's start working with Snort to analyze live and captured traffic
+- The room invites you to a challenge where you will investigate a series of traffic data and stop malicious activity work with Snort to analyze live and captured traffic
 ### Objective
 - Observe the traffic with Snort and identify the anomaly first.
-Then you can create a rule to stop the brute-force attack.
+Then you can create a rule to stop the brute-force attack and capture the flag

 ## 2. Setup
 ### Prerequisites